Cloud9: Rocket League

 Cloud9 created their Rocket League division in July 2017 after acquiring DreamHack Atlanta champions team The Muffin Men.
 With a roster consisting of players Kyle "Torment" Storer, Mariano "SquishyMuffinz" Arruda, and Jesus "Gimmick" Parra, the team began play in the North America Rocket League Championship Series (RLCS) Season 4.
 After winning the North America playoffs, the team qualified for the RLCS World Championship tournament, where they eventually was eliminated by Scottish team Method in the lower bracket finals.
 Cloud9 made it to the RLCS Season 5 World Championship tournament but were eliminated by eventual champions Team Dignitas.

 In Season 6, Cloud9 qualified for their third consecutive RLCS World Championship tournament.
 The team lost their first match of the tournament to We Dem Girlz, dropping them to the lower bracket of the tournament.
 Cloud9 won five consecutive elimination matches in the lower bracket and advanced to the Grand Finals, where they faced undefeated European team Team Dignitas on November 11, 2018.
 Cloud9 took down the defending champions by a series score of 4–1, marking the first time that a North American team had won the RLCS World Championship since Season 1.

 Cloud9 followed up their Season 6 run with a semifinals loss in the Season 7 RLCS World Championship.
 Between seasons, Cloud signed former NRG Esports player Jayson "Fireburner" Nunez as the team's coach.
 Cloud9 finished North America RLCS Season 8 in seventh place, which put them at risk of being relegated to the Rocket League Rival Series, a lower division for the RLCS.
 The team made it through the promotion playoffs to avoid relegation and participate in North America RLCS Season 9, but they did not perform well.
 On June 10, 2020, Cloud9 would disband their Rocket League division and wouldn't come back until April 18, 2024, where they would acquire a roster consisting of Hunter "LionBlaze" Woitas, Kadin "Zineel" Zineelabidine and Oliver "percy."
 Ortiz.
-It is important to note that Cloud9's return to Rocket League in 2024 was financed, at least partly, by the funds they were given as members of the Esports World Cup Foundation Club Support Program, with the Esports World Cup Foundation itself backed by Saudi Arabia's Public Investment Fund.
+Cloud9's return to Rocket League in 2024 was financed, at least partly, by the funds they were given as members of the Esports World Cup Foundation Club Support Program, with the Esports World Cup Foundation itself backed by Saudi Arabia's Public Investment Fund.
 However three months later, July 5, 2024 they announced they were dropping the team after a series of disappointing results.